 Using an air purifier to combat mould

-Mould in the home is not only responsible for structural damage; it can also cause serious havoc on our health.
-For some individuals, the spores emitted by mould can lead to severe skin irritations or respiratory issues (including triggering an asthma attack in asthmatics).
+Mould in the home is not only responsible for structural damage; they can also cause serious havoc on our health.
+For some individuals, the spores emitted by mould can lead to allergies, severe skin irritations or respiratory issues (including triggering an asthma attack in asthmatics).
 While some symptoms may occur immediately upon exposure, some may have a lasting impact and take a prolonged period of time to manifest.
+Mould causes long-term adverse health effects and promotes an inflammatory and stressful environment for the body.

 This begs the question: can an air purifier help us fight against mould in the home?
 Below we will discuss what mould is, why it’s dangerous, and how an air purifier can help protect you at home.